M23604/el-notes/Stats and Quotes Notes.md

 - Women and early-career academics are more likely to feel like impostors in an academic discipline perceived to require raw talent for success.
 <br>&emsp;  Source: `New York University 2021 Study`

+### Women in Tech

+- A report by Microsoft found that more than 50% of young females are in fact interested in working in the STEM sector.
+- Only 58% of females Singaporeans, after pursuing a degree in STEM, go on to STEM-related careers.
+- According to the UNESCO Institute for Statistics, less that 30 percent of the world’s researchers are female.
+- Most women drop off the register of professional engineers before the age of 45.

 # Crime and Punishment